aapp1420/BERT-analysis/README.md

   In a given layer, take all embeddings of a word, stack them into a matrix and using SVD to compute their singular values The MEV is (the first (biggest) singular value’s square) / (sum of squares of all the singular values)

-  **Two modifying definitions**:
+  **Three extra definitions**:

   **Anisotropy adjusted self-similarity**

-  A word’s self-similarity - Anisotropy
+  A word’s self-similarity - Anisotropy(similarity)

   **Anisotropy adjusted intra-sentence similarity**:

-  Intra-sentence similarity - Anisotropy
+  Intra-sentence similarity - Anisotropy(similarity)

+  **Anisotropy adjusted Maximum explainable variance**:

+  Maximum explainable variance - Anisotropy (MEV version)

 ## Code: